css-materials/course-site/content/syllabus/data-transformation/index.md

 ## Overview

 * Think at programming as a form of problem solving
-* Identify the most common dplyr "verbs" for data manipulation
+* Learn the most common dplyr "verbs" for data manipulation
 * Familiarize with "pipes"
 * Operators